cayeborreo/spunky-potato/content/posts/20190809 - How close are we to UHC.md

 <mark>**Basically, UHC's goal is for every Filipino to be financially protected when availing health services.**</mark> No one should die because they can't afford the health services they need to live.
 It's so easy to articulate but very hard to accomplish, because the approach here is multi-sectoral: health services, human resources, financing, information systems, education, and everything in between all need to be considered.

-Let's Pareto this out and just focus on 20% of the things I learned that day that was 80% of the main takeaway I got from the event (mostly from [Dr Domingo](https://twitter.com/AlbertDomingo)'s talk, because he laid out the _challenges_ UHC is facing).
+Let's Pareto this out and just focus on 20% of the presented ideas that was 80% of the main takeaway I got from the event (mostly from [Doc Domingo](https://twitter.com/AlbertDomingo)'s and Doc Nikka Hao's talks, because the former laid out the challenges UHC is facing and the latter talked about devolution and an implementation situationer).
 Pain points are fun to talk about because it simply means solutions are yet to be crafted, so let's focus on those.
-(UHC has plenty, don't worry 🤭)

 ### 📌 Pain point #1: Whose roles is what?

 Two main stakeholders pop into mind when talking about UHC: the Department of Health, and PhilHealth.
 The roles and responsibilities of these two institutions have to be defined, as both have their own respective stream of funds and whatnot.
 There's also the local government units (LGUs) and the private sector to consider, as they will be the frontliners of the health services UHC is talking about.
 Who should follow who?

-[In a separate Twitter thread I follow](https://twitter.com/endocrine_witch/status/1160023883056992256) (thanks Doc Iris!), I soon learned that the roles will largely be defined whether we're talking about population-based (DOH) or individual-based (PhilHealth) services.
+[In a separate Twitter thread I follow](https://twitter.com/endocrine_witch/status/1160023883056992256) (thanks Doc Iris!), I soon learned that the roles will largely be defined whether we're talking about **population-based** (DOH) or **individual-based** (PhilHealth) services.
 These will be detailed further in the implementing rules and regulations.

 ### 📌 Pain point #2: How do we lower out-of-pocket payments?